-Many homeowners along the Wasatch front deal with a variety of household pests on a regular basis—black widows, spiders, boxelder bugs, ants, wasps, and yellowjackets, for example.
+Many homeowners along the Wasatch front deal with a variety of household pests on a regular basis—black widows and other spiders, boxelder bugs, ants, wasps, and yellowjackets, for example.
 And while pest infestation may seem like a natural part of homeownership here in Utah, the good news is that there are actually a variety of ways to manage and prevent pest infestation in your home.
 Here is a look at four key steps you can take as a homeowner to manage pests and prevent them from entering your home.

 1. Hire a pest control specialist.

 First things first—you’ll want to have your home professionally treated by a pest control specialist.
 This will keep your pest problem from escalating further as you work to reduce pest infestation.
 A pest control specialist will spray inside and around your home to prevent bugs and insects from moving inside.
 For best results, you should go with a pest control specialist who offers multiple treatments within peak season for pests.
 Stewart’s, for example, offers a special pest control program: we perform four applications during the spring, summer, and fall when bugs and insects are the most active.

 2. Seal your windows and doors.